COVAIL/cognizer/README.md

 #### **Authentication**

 All Watson services use basic authentication in the form of api keys or username-password combinations.
-To start using cognizeR functions, you will need to pass your authentication details to them as an argument.
+To start using cognizer functions, you will need to pass your authentication details to them as an argument.
 There are many ways to manage your passwords, and we do not want to impose any particular structure on this process.
-If no solution comes to mind, one approach is to use the R environment file to store your authentication details that can be easily and programmatically passed to the cognizeR functions.
+If no solution comes to mind, one approach is to use the R environment file to store your authentication details that can be easily and programmatically passed to the cognizer functions.

 If you already have .Renviron file in your home directory, then you can add something like